Gab0/straintables/README.md

 ### Fetch genomes and annotation files

 The following code downloads all required genomes and annotations from NCBI, populating the folders `genomes` and `annotations`.
-Standard usage requires this execution only once.
+Standard usage requires one time execution of the following command:

 ```
 $python linkageMapper/fetchDataNCBI.py